Anissa Baniahmad from Marburg received her first flute lessons at the age of nine.

 The young flutist has won numerous 1st and 2nd national prizes at Jugend musiziert.
 In 2010 she was awarded the special prize for modern music at the “Musik Talente” competition, and in the following year the special prizes of the state of Mecklenburg-Vorpommern and the Deutsche Stiftung Musikleben.
 In addition, she received a chamber music sponsorship prize for early music and a scholarship from Dr. Hoch’s Conservatory.
 In 2013 she won the 2nd prize at the international competition “Concours pour Jeunes Solistes” in Luxembourg.
 Since 2015 she has been a scholarship holder of the Mozart Gesellschaft Dortmund and in 2016 she was accepted into the sponsorship of the Studienstiftung des Deutschen Volkes.

 As a passionate chamber musician, she plays concerts in a wide variety of instrumentations.
-She is also a member of the Monet Wind Quintet, founded in 2014, with which she received a scholarship in both spring 2016 and 2019 after successful participation in the German Music Competition and was thus included in the national selection of young artists.
+From2014-2022 she was a member of the Monet Wind Quintet, with which she received a scholarship in both spring 2016 and 2019 after successful participation in the German Music Competition and was thus included in the national selection of young artists.

 In the summer of 2018 she was invited to give an international master class in Montefrío, Spain.